 Blueprint introduction

 Blueprint is Data Integration new low-code connector builder that simplifies the process of creating custom connectors.
 With its intuitive editor interface, Blueprint allows users to build connectors using YAML, enabling seamless data migration within the Data Integration platform.
-This tool is designed to be the easiest and most efficient way to develop and maintain connectors and data pipelines, all within your Data Integration workspace.
+Data Integration built this tool to develop and maintain connectors and data pipelines, all within your Data Integration workspace.

 When to use Blueprint

 Blueprint is particularly ideal for connecting to HTTP APIs that expose data as JSON records with fixed endpoints.
-It is especially useful when working with APIs that don’t have a pre-built integration in Data Integration.
+It is especially useful when working with APIs that do not have a pre-built integration in Data Integration.
+Blueprint also supports multi-report configurations, which let a single Blueprint generate multiple named report outputs, each targeting a different API endpoint.
+This means you no longer need to create separate Blueprints and sources for each type of data you want to extract from the same API.

 Workflow for using Blueprint